digitalocean/doctl/README.md

 sudo snap install doctl
 ```

-Support for Windows package managers are on the way.
+Support for Windows package managers is on the way.

 ### Option 2 — Downloading a Release from GitHub